 1 x 200-hp Yamaha 4-stroke F200XB

-• Pronounced bow flare for a dryer ride.
+- Pronounced bow flare for a drier ride.

 The Center Console

-Console Seat/Livewell.
 The forward part of the console molding has a good-sized seat for one plus a cushioned backrest.
 To the sides are holders for six vertical rods.
-Under the seat is an 18 gallon livewell which has an aerated head unit and an overboard drain.
+Under the seat is an 18-gallon livewell, which has an aerated head unit and an overboard drain.